On entropic and almost multilinear representability of matroids: Multilinear representations of matroids

-\begin{theorem} A simple matroid has a vector space representation if and only if it is multilinear. \end{theorem} This is a special case of the more general~\Cref{thm:multilinear_and_vector_space_reps} which is proved in \Cref{sec:pf_of_multilin_thm}.
+\begin{theorem} A simple matroid has a vector space representation if and only if it is multilinear. \end{theorem} This is a special case of the more general~\Cref{thm:multilinear_and_vector_space_reps}.
+It also appears, in somewhat implicit form, in \cite[Proposition 2.10]{BBP14}.

-Given a representation of a finitely presented group we can construct a vector space representation of the associated generalized Dowling geometry under certain conditions.
+Given a representation of a finitely presented group we can construct a vector space representation of the associated partial Dowling geometry under certain conditions.